 - Share our value of intentional community

 The number of selected applicants chosen is subject to the discretion of Index and the instructor, but every course will select at least one.
-Click here to apply, applications are accepted until June 15, 2022.
+Application link coming soon.